nullthefirst/react-fcctest/README.md

 This is a React plugin for the freeCodeCamp Test Suite. [**Here is the DEMO**](https://usheninte.github.io/react-fcctest/).

+## Functionality

+This plugin works for the following sections of the curriculum

+- Responsive Web Design Projects
+- Front End Libraries Projects
+- Data Visualization Projects

 ## How To Use

 * Run `npm i react-fcctest` or `yarn add react-fcctest` to install the React plugin